Waitākere, New Zealand

-Waitākere is a small, mostly rural settlement to the northwest of Auckland, New Zealand.
+Waitākere, often called Waitākere Township or Waitākere Town, is a small, mostly rural settlement to the northwest of Auckland, New Zealand.

 History

 The settlement is in the traditional rohe of Te Kawerau ā Maki.
 The many hills of the area were known as Ngā Rau Pou ā Maki, referring to the eponymous ancestor of the tribe.

+During the latter 19th century, the King brothers established a flax mill at Waitākere.
+In 1881, the Waitākere railway station was opened, when the North Auckland Line was extended from New Lynn to Helensville.

 Waitakere Road had two bridges constructed to bypass the now Township Road making it a dead-end or cul-de-sac.